How do I know if I am in the floodplain?

 How does the flood warning system work?

-The flood warning system starts with real-time monitoring of river gauge data by the Papio-Missouri NRD.
-The river gauge information is provided to the National Weather Service.
+The flood warning system starts with real-time monitoring of river gage data by the Papio-Missouri NRD.
+The river gage information is provided to the National Weather Service.
 The National Weather Service is responsible for issuing flood watches and warnings.
 Tune your weather radio to KIH-61 (162.400 MHz) to receive National Weather Service alerts.
 Notices are also publicized via television channels KPTM 3, WOWT 6, KETV 7, and KPTM 42.

-What is the procedure to obtain a floodplain development permit?
+What is the procedure to obtain a Floodplain Development Permit?